casper-astro/mlib_devel/CODE_OF_CONDUCT.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. contact [at] casper-dsp.org.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a member of the CASPER advisory board.
+You can reach the board via email at casper-advisory-board [at] lists.berkeley.edu.
+You can also find contact details for individual board members, and an anonymous reporting form, at http://casper-dsp.org/index.php/about/casper-advisory-board/.

-Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
+Additionally, conference organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 ## 7. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the CASPER Advisory Board with a concise description of your grievance.
-Your grievance will be handled in accordance with our existing governing policies.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the CASPER Advisory Board (see http://casper-dsp.org/index.php/about/casper-advisory-board/) with a concise description of your grievance.

 ## 8. Scope

-We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues–online and in-person–as well as in all one-on-one communications pertaining to community business.
+We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues -– online and in-person -- as well as in all one-on-one communications pertaining to community business.

 This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

 ## 9. Contact info

-contact [at] casper-dsp.org
+casper-advisory-board [at] lists.berkeley.edu

 ## 10. License and attribution